Chemical Biology Doctoral Program Student Handbook

 An "I" (incomplete) grade may be assigned to a student only if the unfinished part of the student's work is small, the work is unfinished for reasons acceptable to the instructor, and the student's standing in the course is a "B" grade or higher.
 Incomplete grades can be changed to letter grades only if the incomplete work is made up by the end of the fourth full term beyond the term for which the "I" was assigned.
 The grade of "I" is permanently retained on the student's record next to the actual grade.
 For example, if a student submits the completed work after receiving an "I" and has earned a B+ for the course, the grade will appear on the transcript as "IB+."
 "I" grades are not accepted for thesis research courses (ChemBio 990 and 995).

 The Program is concerned that the student has an adequate undergraduate background in chemistry, biology and mathematics and that the Program’s core courses adequately prepare students to branch into more specialized fields in chemical biology and to begin independent research.
 During Year One, students are required to complete four core courses in Chemical Biology: ChemBio 501, 601, 502 and 602.
 Also in Year One, students are required to complete PIBS 503 (research responsibility and ethics) and two terms of ChemBio 599 (Chemical Biology Research Rotation).
-In Year Two, students are required to complete ChemBio 800 (Chemical Biology Seminar).
+In Year Two, students are required to present their research, usually at the annual Chemical Biology Retreat at the beginning of the Fall Term.
 In addition to the core courses, four other graduate level courses (minimum of 2 credits) are required.
 One elective course in Year Two must be biologically oriented.
 Students entering with relevant previous graduate credit from other universities may be excused from some of the preceding course requirements by petitioning the Program Director and Operating Committee.

 In many cases, students will elect a Research Advisor from one of the labs in which they have rotated; however, there is no compulsion for the students to join the research groups in which they rotate.
 Fall laboratory rotation projects must be selected within the second week of classes; Winter lab rotation projects are selected in the first week of December.
 Faculty are not permitted to make rotation commitments to students prior to the Fall Retreat.
 For the Winter term, that date is the 4th week of November.